 Cheap Garden Design Ideas

 Designing a gorgeous garden on a shoestring isn’t impossible.
 By embracing a host of cheap garden ideas, you can cobble together an outdoor space that’s beautiful, inspiring and affordable.
 Cheap doesn’t have to mean shabby.
-Gardening actually lends itself to thriftiness, and frugal gardeners are a dime a dozen.
 The fact is most cheap garden ideas just make sense.

 Every great garden starts with great soil.
 One of the best cheap garden ideas is not to skimp on soil preparation.
 The adage is to tuck a $5 plant in a $10 hole.
 Definitely spend money on making sure your soil drains well and encourages healthy plant growth, especially if you’re planting trees.